chuckstack/chuckstack.github.io/src-ls/terminology.md

 The purpose of this page is to define terminology used in the chuck-stack.org.

+## Entity

+An entity is often a legal or taxation group.
+A single [tenant](./terminology.md#tenant) can have many entities.
+An entity can belong to only one tenant.

 ## SuperClerk

 A superclerk is someone performing a role who desires to better automate and perfect their role thus propeling the whole team to a new level performance.
 A superclerk seeks out the tools and the opportunity to do more.
 A superclerk can be anyone with a job to do.
 They can be an AP/AR Clerk, Sales Representative, Machinist, Controller, Manager, etc...